Why Having a Great Relationship With Your Pharmacist Is Important

 How a pharmacist can help

-A pharmacist can help you review your medications and supplements to make sure they’re a safe option for you.
-They may recommend a smaller dose or a different medication option to your primary care provider (PCP).
+Pharmacists can help you review your medications and supplements to make sure they are a safe option for you.
+They may recommend smaller doses or different medications to your primary care provider (PCP).

 They can also look for drug interactions, where one medication makes another medication stronger, weaker, or causes a dangerous side effect.1,2